 - pelvic pain

-If your fertility specialist suspects you have endometriosis, a laparoscopy can be performed to confirm the diagnosis.
+If your fertility specialist suspects you have endometriosis, they can perform a laparoscopy (a simple keyhole procedure) to confirm the diagnosis.

 Will endometriosis affect my fertility?

-About 30% of women with endometriosis will experience infertility, likely due to:
+About 30% of women with endometriosis will experience infertility.
+This is likely due to:

-Not all women with endometriosis experience infertility.
+Please remember—not all women with endometriosis will experience infertility.
 Some women with endometriosis will have no trouble conceiving naturally.
-Many of our patients go on to have a successful pregnancy.
+Many of our patients go on to have a successful pregnancy and an uncomplicated birth.

 Can endometriosis be treated?

 Yes!
 Depending on the type and severity of your endometriosis, treatment may include: